MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.33	(2022/01/18)
+  - Add: Increase of the time out for an AAD-only deployment (takes much longer to join an AAD instead of an AD)
 - 1.0.1.32	(2022/01/13)
   - Add: Improvement to display host-pool tiles on the dashboard (visualization needed an reload to view new host pools); improvement to recognize ephemeral hosts
 - 1.0.1.31	(2022/01/07)